girliemac/getting-started-lessons/accessibility/README.md

 ## Review & Self Study

 Many governments have laws regarding accessibility requirements.
 Read up on your home country's accessibility laws.
 What is covered, and what isn't?
-An example is [this government web site](https://accessibility.blog.gov.uk/) from the UK.
+An example is [this government web site](https://accessibility.blog.gov.uk/).

 **Assignment**: [Analyze a non-accessible web site](assignment.md)